Cuprate/cuprate/books/protocol/src/pruning.md

 This gets how many blocks from the start of a cycle until the seeds stripe starts.

-For example if the seeds stripe was:
+For example if the seed's stripe was:

 - `1` the amount of blocks would be `0`
 - `2` the amount of blocks would be `4096`